jqpe/figmaid/docs/src/configuration.md

 # Configuration

-The default configuration looks like this:
+The default configuration looks like below if you're on Linux, for macOS the directories property defaults to `/Library/Fonts` and `~/Library/Fonts`, for Windows `C:\Windows\Fonts`.

 ```json
 {{#include ../figmaid.json}}